jgato/jgato/random_docs/ztp-zero-touch-all.md

   state: AtLatestKnown
 ```

-Internally, ZTP tools will create the proper Policies (Based on these resources) and will make the need it bindings according to your PGT rules:
+Internally, ZTP tools will create the proper Policies (based on these resources) and will make the needed bindings according to your PGT rules:

 ```yaml
 apiVersion: ran.openshift.io/v1